dotnet/dotnet-monitor/documentation/api/dump.md

 Captures a managed dump of a specified process without using a debugger.

-> **WARNING**: Capturing a dump of the process suspends the entire process while the dump is collected.
+> **Warning**: Capturing a dump of the process suspends the entire process while the dump is collected.

 ## HTTP Route